Victa/curtain.js/readme.md

 To navigate, you can use your keyboard instead the scrollbar or mousewheel to navigate into the document.
 But that's not all, there is more features!
 For example, you can easily add a fixed element or multiple "steps" element inside a pannel.

-I created this plugin for the upcoming website of my friend [Etienne](http://artographik.fr/).
+I created this plugin for the website of my friend [Etienne](http://artographik.fr/) but we didn't use it.
 And I decided to deliver this one as an open source project.
 I would like you to note that the transition effect between two panels is extensively inspired by http://editsquarterly.com We were also such inspired by the following websites: